 When computers were first developed for industrial purposes in 1950, networks, as we know them today, didn’t even exist.
 The need to control the massive industrial activities determined computer science specialists to develop SCADA system, which became very popular in short time.

 The basic SCADA architecture starts with PLCs (programmable logic controller) or RTUs (remote terminal units).
 Those two elements are, in fact, microcomputers that can communicate with various objects like factory machines, end devices, sensors, and then transmit the information gathered to the computers with SCADA software.
-The system allows organizations to display and analyze data faster and cheaper than before.
+The system allows organizations to display and analyze data faster and cheaper than before, with a focus on reaching operational excellence.
 For example, the system can notify the employers that one machine is showing high potential for errors.
 The operators could stop the device until the problem is solved and prevent further loss of products.

 The modern SCADA systems are cloud-based, and that offers the possibility to implement even more complex algorithms to increase the accuracy of data collected.

 Industries that benefit from SCADA

 SCADA software is used by industrial companies, from the public to private sector, to control and maintain their efficiency, while making data-driven decisions.
 The system could be implemented in various industries because it can be adapt to answer specific requirements.
 Here are few sectors that use SCADA: manufacturing, food and beverage, energy, oil and gas, recycling, transportation, and many more.
 Even if we don’t know, we can find SCADA systems almost everywhere, from the system that maintain the refrigerators working at a hypermarket, to the system ensuring the safety at a refinery, and the list could continue.
 An efficient software was proven to be very helpful for reducing the costs and time.